siddrrsh/QEML/README.md

 # Notes
-- Selected for publication on ArXiV
+- This research was conducted as an exploratory resource for the growing field of quantum machine learning.